userfromgithub/DrinkShop/README.md

 ## :wrench: Functions & :walking: STEPs

 ### :triangular_flag_on_post: the Clerk Open the Drink Shop & Instructions to the Machine is displayed
+The clerk `Tim` should first type his name in order to turn on the machine.
 <img src="demo_imgs\StartandInstruction.png" width=50%/>

 ### :clipboard: Shop Menu (Command: MENU)